riyazdf/cli/docs/reference/commandline/trust_inspect.md

 ## Description

-Docker trust inspect provides detailed information on notary repositories.
+Docker trust inspect provides detailed information on signed repositories.
+This includes all image tags that are signed, who signed them, and who can sign new tags.

-By default, `docker inspect` will render results in a table.
+By default, `docker trust inspect` will render results in a table.

 ## Examples

-### Get details about an image
+### Get details about signatures for a single image tag

 ```bash
 $ docker trust inspect alpine:latest
 ```

-### Get details about a repository
+### Get details about signatures for all image tags in a repository

 ```bash
 $ docker trust inspect alpine